The Deeper Thinking Podcast

 Support This Work

-If this episode stayed with you and you’d like to support the ongoing work, you can do so gently here: Buy Me a Coffee.
-Thank you for walking this slower path with us.
+If this episode stayed with you and you would like to support the ongoing work, you can do so here: Buy Me a Coffee

 Bibliography